XiaoFeng Wang (computer scientist): 2025 firing from university and investigation by FBI

 On April 2, 2025, 32 faculty members of the IU computer science department sent a letter to the university saying that Wang's "summary termination" was contrary to university policy and requesting the action to be revoked (19 by name and 13 anonymously).
 The letter said "Many of us are confused, saddened and frightened by the IU administration's actions."
 It acknowledged awareness that Wang is under investigation by law enforcement, but said "this alone cannot justify the termination of a tenured professor without following the due process to which all tenured faculty are entitled," and that "Treating a faculty colleague in this manner is undermining the university's ability to attract and retain high-caliber faculty members."

 On April 17, 2025, Yuzhen Ye, the chair of the IU computer science department, whose name was first on the faculty protest letter's list of signatories, spoke at a campus protest rally held for the National Day of Action to defend higher education (a national event in which 179 university campuses participated), and she questioned the evidence that appeared to have been the basis of the allegation that Wang had not properly disclosed funding information.
 She said that a researcher had applied for a 2017–2018 grant in China without Wang's knowledge, and that Wang had provided supporting information to the university in response to their investigation.
 She said the situation "really could have unfolded in a very different way if IU administration had chosen to trust its own faculty or give them a fair chance to respond".
 She said "I'm really saddened that IU just terminated someone's appointment after this many years of dedicated contribution to the school."

 On May 2, 2025, more than 250 members of the university faculty and staff issued a letter criticizing the handling of Wang's firing, calling for the university to reinstate him to the faculty and to follow its policy of providing due process for faculty dismissals.

+US District Court judge Tanya Walton Pratt unsealed the search warrant applications for the raids on Wang's homes in early October 2025, revealing that the investigation claimed to be looking for evidence of research funding fraud by Wang.
+The affidavits used to establish probable cause for the search remained sealed.
+Pfefferkorn said the released information especially does not explain why Wang's wife was fired, since the warrant application contained no allegations against her.
+Pfefferkorn also noted that nothing indicated that Wang was being investigated for spying or was considered a threat to U.S. national security.
+As of the time when the warrant information was released, no criminal charges had still been filed against either Wang or his wife, and neither of them were the subject of deportation proceedings.